solt6626/MCM_QCNN/readme.md

 3. (Optional) Run inference on real quantum hardware

-   Note that this required and IBM api key saved as an environment variable.
+   Note that this requires an IBM api key saved as an environment variable.
    ```
    Executable_files/inference_on_real_backend.ipynb
    ```